0Colin/Particle-filter_Tracking/README.md

 # Particle filter_Tracking
+Based on the particle filter algorithm, real-time tracking of single targets is realized on video images and real-time lenses.

+## Requirements
+MATLAB

+## Usage

-## This demo tries to identify the location of the red object in a movie.
+This demo tries to identify the location of the red object in a movie.

-## To run this demo, just run the script "particle_filter_by_saved_movie.m".
+To run this demo, just run the script "particle_filter_by_saved_movie.m".

-## To run another demo "particle_filter_by_usb_camera.m", you need a web camera and Image Acquitision Toolbox.
+To run another demo "particle_filter_by_usb_camera.m", you need a web camera and Image Acquitision Toolbox.